This post may contain affiliate links. Please see our disclosure policy.

 For Muffin Batter

-- Preheat the oven to 350 degrees F. Place liners in a muffin pan or grease well with butter or cooking spray.
+- Preheat the oven to 350℉/175℃.
+Use 3 (6-cup) muffin pans for a total of 18 muffins, line with paper liners, or grease well with butter or cooking spray.
 Set aside.

-- Place the cranberries into a food processor fitted with an s-blade and briefly process to chop up the cranberries.
+- Place the cranberries into a food processor fitted with an s-blade and briefly process to chop 1 cup fresh cranberries.
 Alternatively, you can chop them by hand.
 Set the cranberries aside to add to the batter later.

-- In a medium mixing bowl, combine flour, salt, baking powder, baking soda, cinnamon, brown sugar, and granulated sugar until well combined.
-Add the chopped cranberries and orange zest and toss to coat the cranberries with flour.
+- In a medium mixing bowl, combine 2 cups all-purpose flour, 1 teaspoon baking powder, 1 teaspoon baking soda, ½ teaspoon table salt, and 1 teaspoon ground cinnamon until well combined.
+Add the chopped cranberries and 1 teaspoon orange zest and toss to coat the cranberries with flour.
 Set the mixture aside.

-- Mix dry ingredients slowly into the wet ingredients until just incorporated.
+- Add the dry ingredients slowly into the wet ingredients and fold together until just incorporated and the flour is fully moistened.
+Don't overmix.

-- Use a spoon or ice cream scoop to fill each muffin cup with batter, ¾ of the way.
+- Measure out about ¼ cup of the batter to fill each muffin cup with batter, about ¾ of the way.

-- To prepare the streusel, combine brown sugar, cinnamon, and flour in a medium mixing bowl.
-Add the melted butter and mix until the mixture resembles wet sand.
+- To prepare the streusel, combine ¾ cup all-purpose flour, ⅓ cup light brown sugar, 2 teaspoons cinnamon, and 6 tablespoons unsalted butter (melted) until it resembles wet sand.
 Sprinkle the streusel evenly over each muffin.

-- In a small mixing bowl, combine sifted powdered sugar with 2 tablespoons of milk.
-Whisk until smooth, adding up to 1 additional tablespoon of milk.
+- In a small mixing bowl, combine 2 cups powdered sugar with 2 tablespoons milk Whisk until smooth, adding additional milk, ½ tablespoon at a time to thin, as needed.

 - Drizzle the prepared glaze on the cooled muffins.